Concept drift: Data configuration decay

 There are several types of detrimental effects of data drift on data fidelity.
 Data corrosion is passing the drifted data into the system undetected.
 Data loss happens when valid data are ignored due to non-conformance with the applied schema.
-Squandering is the phenomenon when new data fields are introduced upstream the data processing pipeline, but somewhere downstream there data fields are absent.
+Squandering is the phenomenon when new data fields are introduced upstream in the data processing pipeline, but somewhere downstream these data fields are absent.

 Inconsistent data

 "Data drift" may refer to the phenomenon when database records fail to match the real-world data due to the changes in the latter over time.
 This is a common problem with databases involving people, such as customers, employees, citizens, residents, etc. Human data drift may be caused by unrecorded changes in personal data, such as place of residence or name, as well as due to errors during data input.